HappyAreaBean/Pinger-PAPI-Expansion/README.md

 * Starting from version `v2.0`, you only need to use `status` as the placeholder identifier and you don't need to download the two versions separately
   * **Note:** The expansion name in v2.0 is still called `Status`, please consider to update to the latest version asap
   * All the old version may clean up later.

+---

+I really not confident to publish any project because i'm not really "master" in java coding and i'm scared it will cause some problem so I always don't do this

+but I really want to help other server owners who are facing such problems.

+So please, please, please if you find any problem please tell me.
+I will try my best to solve your problem.